jpacg/awesome-stars/README.md

 ## Go

+- [shadowtunnel](https://github.com/snail007/shadowtunnel) - secure tunnel which help you protecting your tcp traffic between your machine and your service on remote.
 - [lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [pipe](https://github.com/b3log/pipe) - :saxophone: 一款小而美的 Go 博客平台。https://hacpai.com/tag/pipe